codeclimate/codeclimate-rubocop/config/contents/layout/empty_line_between_defs.md

-This cop checks whether class/module/method definitions are separated by one or more empty lines.
+Checks whether class/module/method definitions are separated by one or more empty lines.

 `NumberOfEmptyLines` can be an integer (default is 1) or